steveseguin/electroncapture/README.md

 <img src="https://user-images.githubusercontent.com/2575698/91703607-74ebbb00-eb48-11ea-94d2-f205da2976b1.png " alt="" data-canonical-src="https://user-images.githubusercontent.com/2575698/91703607-74ebbb00-eb48-11ea-94d2-f205da2976b1.png"  style="display:inline-block" height="300" />

 ## Why ?
-OBS on macOS currently doesn't support its Browser Source plugin all that well, so this tool is a viable alternative.
+On some systems the OBS Browser Source plugin isn't available or doesn't work all that well, so this tool is a viable alternative.
 It lets you cleanly screen-grab just a video stream without the need of the Browser Source plugin.
-It also makes it easy to select the output audio playback device, such as a Virtual Audio device: ie) https://rogueamoeba.com/loopback/ (macOS & non-free, but excellent) and https://existential.audio/blackhole/ (macOS & free)
+It also makes it easy to select the output audio playback device, such as a Virtual Audio device: ie) https://vb-audio.com/Cable/ (Windows & macOS; donationware),  https://rogueamoeba.com/loopback/ (macOS & non-free, but excellent), and https://existential.audio/blackhole/ (macOS & free)

 The app also remains on top of other windows, attempts to hide the mouse cursor when possible, and provides accurate window sizes for 1:1 pixel mapping.